collapsed-stacks/startups/questions/286/how-to-narrow-down-your-target-market.md

 - posted by: [a20](https://stackexchange.com/users/54595/a20) on 2014-08-10
 - score: 3

-<p>Narrowing down your customer base comes down to "who should I spend most of my efforts on", which means, "who will make me the most money", correct?</p>
+Narrowing down your customer base comes down to "who should I spend most of my efforts on", which means, "who will make me the most money", correct?

-<p>So for one, I would assess which segments give me the most profit vs effort and zoom in there.</p>
+So for one, I would assess which segments give me the most profit vs effort and zoom in there.

-<p>Second, I would also consider risk.
+Second, I would also consider risk.
 Is it risky to just focus on this narrow segment?
-What if there are some seasonal factors which mean that I won't have business from this segment in winter months, for example? </p>
+What if there are some seasonal factors which mean that I won't have business from this segment in winter months, for example?

-<p>So while zooming in on the most profitable segment, I would also have smaller level commitments with other segments, to spread the risk - roughly 70% - 30%.</p>
+So while zooming in on the most profitable segment, I would also have smaller level commitments with other segments, to spread the risk - roughly 70% - 30%.

-<p>The caveat is that if you feel that you know that lucrative segment (and risks) in and out, you should try to scale down on the other less profitable segments.
-When there's space to grow or innovate in your core segment, you should focus on developing more product/service lines to increase revenue.</p>
+The caveat is that if you feel that you know that lucrative segment (and risks) in and out, you should try to scale down on the other less profitable segments.
+When there's space to grow or innovate in your core segment, you should focus on developing more product/service lines to increase revenue.

-<p>As a side note, CNBC's "profit", is a great show that focuses a lot on how to zoom in on your most vital/profitable segments.
-Much recommended.</p>
+As a side note, CNBC's "profit", is a great show that focuses a lot on how to zoom in on your most vital/profitable segments.
+Much recommended.

 ## Answer 287